 - Keep your best customers around for the long haul

 So what do we mean by customer retention?

 At its core, customer retention simply means keeping your customers.
 But there’s a lot that goes into that simple goal.

 Ultimately, customer retention is about building relationships with your existing customers, providing value in every interaction, and giving them memorable experiences.
-It’s about building loyalty that encourages them to return to purchase your products or services over and over.
+It’s about meeting customer expectations and building loyalty that encourages them to return to purchase your products or services over and over.